Gaming12846/TrollPlus/README.md

 - trollplus.blocklist.* - Operators - Allow the full use of the '/trollplus blocklist' subcommand
 - trollplus.blocklist.add - Operators - Allow the use of the '/trollplus blocklist add' subcommand
 - trollplus.blocklist.remove - Operators - Allow the use of the '/trollplus blocklist remove' subcommand
-- trollplus.troll - Operators - Allow the use of the '/trollplus troll' subcommand
+- trollplus.troll - Operators - Allow the use of the '/troll' command
-- trollplus.bows - Operators - Allow the use of the '/trollplus bows' subcommand
+- trollplus.bows - Operators - Allow the use of the '/trollbows' command

 ## Note